-Today’s recipe is from Imperial Sugar, who sent a link yesterday describing it as a last minute holiday dessert.
-Now I don’t always click on email links, but we’d been invited to dinner with friends and I wanted to take something a little more festive than chocolate cake.
+Red Velvet Cake Roll is from Imperial Sugar, who sent a link yesterday describing it as a last minute holiday dessert.
+I don’t always click on email links, but we’d been invited to dinner and I wanted to take something a little more festive than chocolate cake.
 Red velvet cake in the form of a jellyroll seemed perfect.

 And it was!
 The cake was very light, while the filling was rich, but gave the illusion of lightness thanks to the whipped cream.
 Here’s a less staged photo of the cake, which was actually longer before I trimmed it to fit a certain plate.
 If you are taking this to a small gathering, you could cut the cake in half, freeze 1 half, and take the remainder.

-The instructions on Imperial were very thorough, so I’m linking you to their recipe for Red Velvet Cake Roll.It came together nicely, but I did have to make a few judgement calls regarding time and temperature.
+The instructions on Imperial are very thorough, so I’m linking you to their recipe.
+It’s a pretty simple recipe, but you may want to make a few adjustments.
+Here are mine.

 #3.
-They used thick, red, gel instead of bottled red food coloring which was great because it only took a small amount rather than a whole bottle.
+They use thick, red, gel instead of bottled red food coloring which is great because it only takes a small amount rather than a whole bottle.

 #4.
-I used a completely different cream cheese icing called Whipped Cream Cheese Icing because it has a lighter texture.
+I used a different cream cheese icing recipe — Whipped Cream Cheese Icing because it has a lighter texture.

 #5.
 I put most of the cream cheese icing on the cake, but reserved about 1/2 cup, put it in a decorating bag, snipped off the tip and squeezed it decoratively over the top.
 I made a pretty big snip in the corner so my lines of icing or less elegant, but still cute.